vuinguyen16003069/vuinguyen16003069/README.md

 "Make it work, make it right, make it fast — in that order."

+"A piece of code that doesn't break is a piece of code that has nothing to break."

 "Today's knowledge can be tomorrow's obsolescence."
 ```